TurielD/GC3-Federation-Fleet-Mod/README.md

 **Changelog**:

-vA2
+vB1
-Added federation faction (with images courtesy of 00zim00), which will automatically use the correct templates and colours.
+* Added federation faction (with images courtesy of 00zim00), which will automatically use the correct templates, colours and custom solarsystem.
+* Fixed Constitution class model not appearing properly in ShipStyle selector
+* Fixed missing ships in ship-designer (Defiant)
+* Fixed missing augmented designs for AI use of faction
-Fixed missing descriptions
+* Fixed various missing descriptions
+* Fixed Fed faction colours
+* Altered some blueprints to improve designs, particularly from the mid-game on

 vA1
-Initial release
+* Initial release